Neuroprotection Market

 -

-In 2024, the growing investment in research and clinical trials for neuroprotective agents spurred market expansion.
-Companies focused on advancing non-invasive treatments like deep brain stimulation (DBS) to preserve cognitive function in neurological disorders.
+In 2024, increased investment in research and clinical trials for neuroprotective agents drove market growth.
+Companies focused on developing non-invasive treatments such as deep brain stimulation (DBS) to preserve cognitive function in neurological disorders.

 Neuroprotection Market Segment Analysis